Apartment Security Advice – Make Rental Housing a Family Safety Priority.

-Good neighbors can pick up your mail, newspapers, handbills, and can inspect the inside of your apartment periodically to see that all is well.
+Good neighbors can pick up your mail, newspapers, and handbills, and can inspect the inside of your apartment periodically to see that all is well.
 Allowing a neighbor or management to have a key solves the problem of hiding a key outside the door.

 Experienced burglars know to look for hidden keys in planter boxes, under doormats, and above the ledge.
 Requiring a service vendor to contact your neighbor to gain access will send the message that someone is watching.

 This neighborhood watch technique sets up what is called ‘territoriality.’
 This means that your neighbors will take ownership and responsibility for what occurs in your mini-neighborhood.
 This concept works great in apartment communities.
 This practice helps deter burglaries and other crimes in a big way.
-Of course for this to work, you must reciprocate and offer the same services.
+Of course, for this to work, you must reciprocate and offer the same services.

-The biggest difficulty getting to this level of oversight is taking the first step.
+The biggest difficulty in getting to this level of oversight is taking the first step.
 You can take it by calling your local crime prevention unit at the police department.
 Most police departments in large cities have neighborhood watch coordinators to help you set this up.
 You should invite your adjacent neighbors over to your home for coffee and begin the information exchange.
-You’ll be amazed how the process runs on automatic from there.
+You’ll be amazed by how the process runs on automatic from there.

 - Get to know your adjacent apartment neighbors